Federal Hill Providence

 Enjoy seasonal, modern Italian cuisine at Il Massimo, featuring signature dishes like Spaghettoni alla Carbonara or Point Judith Calamari en Padella.
 Stop in for weeknight Happy Hour or try their Italian-style Sunday brunch, which includes crab cake eggs benedict.

 While Italian food and culture are constants on the Hill, the restaurants have evolved to represent worldly flavors and cultures.
-Restaurants and cuisines also include Japanese, Indian, Lebanese, Chinese, Mexican, German, Thai and American.
-Thailand Modern Eatery offers authentic Thai street food, with accompanying dry spice mixtures and sauces presented tableside, so diners can adjust the heat to their liking.
+Restaurants and cuisines also include Japanese, Indian, Lebanese, Chinese, Mexican, German and American.
+Don Jose Tequilas offers authentic Mexican food created with local products.
 NAMI is a local favorite for contemporary Japanese cuisine and sushi.
 Providence Oyster Bar offers a selection of fresh Rhode Island seafood, with a raw bar that includes littlenecks and cherrystones (both are native clam varieties found in Narragansett Bay).

 After dinner, stop by European-style café Pastiche for a cup of chai and choose a slice of one of their decadent cakes or tarts.